 Due to their poor scraping mechanisms, stand mixer attachments for ice cream making tend to allow a thick layer of dairy fat to freeze around the sides of the bowl, preventing proper aeration in American-style ice cream and allowing for larger fat/ice crystal size, all of which can add up to a gummy, greasy, and/or icy ice cream.
 A stand-alone ice cream machine is far more effective.
 Even if you don't agree with that assessment, once you consider the fact that a stand-alone machine is usually a lot cheaper (flash sales aside), it's hard to argue against choosing the machine that is designed exclusively for the task.

-My favorite, and the winner from our ice cream machine review, is from Cuisinart, and it's what I use at home and in the Serious Eats test kitchen.
+My favorite, and the winner from our ice cream machine review, is the Cuisinart ICE-21, and it's what I use at home and in the Serious Eats test kitchen.
 It does a bang-up job with scraping and aeration, for ice cream that's always silky-smooth.

 As with any canister-based ice cream machine, success depends on the temperature of your freezer, so make sure it's set to 0°F (-18°C).
 (This can be tested by wrapping a bag of frozen vegetables around a digital thermometer.)
 If not, the canister won't be sufficiently chilled for use, and you may need to adjust the dial.